Mount Imbiah Nature Trail, Sentosa: Dragon Waterfall & Ruins

 Imbiah Falls

-There is also the Imbiah Falls, one of several waterfalls along the trail.
+One of the sights along the Imbiah Nature Trail is the Imbiah Falls, one of several waterfalls along the trail.

 Rock Dragon Waterfall